stfc/OIDCTestClient/README.md

 # OIDCTestClient
 A simple Flask webserver with an OIDC client endpoint, for use with testing authentication flows.

+This was initially developed by @BranHawkes as part of a Work Exeprience placement, and utilises https://github.com/zamzterz/Flask-pyoidc

 ## License

  Copyright 2019 STFC